explaingit

 Prompt 3

-What's the difference between Dracula and Alucard themes, and which should I use?
+What is the difference between Dracula and the Alucard light variant, and how do I switch between them?

 Open on GitHub → Explain another repo